Blocks That Matter: Release

 Blocks That Matter was made available as a bonus during the Voxatron Humble Indie Bundle along with The Binding of Isaac.
 In June 2018 the game was ported to the OpenPandora, an ARM processor-based Linux handheld.

 Reception

 Blocks That Matter received generally favourable reviews, with an aggregated score of 76 on Metacritic.
 Blocks That Matter was the Dream Build Play 2011 Challenge "Grand Prize" Winner, earning $40,000 and the opportunity for an XBLA publishing contract.

+Legacy

+The Tetrobot appears as a playable character in UFHO2, Cook, Serve, Delicious!, and Bounty Battle.